-We think that buying a term insurance policy will ensure the well-being of our family, specifically wife and children in case of any unforeseen events.
+We think that buying a term insurance policy will ensure the well-being of our family, specifically our wife and children in case of any unforeseen events.
 Merely buying a life insurance cover alone will not necessarily ensure that your loved ones get the insurance amount in the event of your death.
 Your term life insurance claim money may not reach your nominee or beneficiary.

-In your absence, it can be taken by your relatives or people to who you may owe money (creditors).
+In your absence, it can be taken by your relatives or people to whom you may owe money (creditors).
 You can ensure that the sum assured is indeed passed on to your wife and children by taking a term insurance plan under the MWP Act.

 For a married, male policyholder, availing of a term insurance plan under the Married Women's Property Act, 1874 (MWP Act) helps in protecting your family's financial interests in your absence.
 Once a policy is availed under the MWP Act, it may not be attached by courts for repayment of your debts*.
 Only your wife and children will be entitled to the sum assured in the event of your demise.

 How does the MWP Act protect my family?

 The term policy under the purview of the MWP Act will be considered as a trust.
 Only trustees will have control of the policy including servicing, and the receipt of the benefit amount.
 In case of a death claim, the policy proceeds are received by the trust and can only be claimed by trustees.
 It cannot be claimed by creditors, relatives or form a part of the will (estate of the proposer)*.
 The trust shall be holding the claim proceeds for the benefit of the wife and/or child(ren).
 Hence, the financial future of your wife and children is protected.